CrazyFork/ThinkStats2/README.md

     >The format of the file is documented in 2002FemPreg.dct, which is a Stata dictionary file.
 Stata is a statistical software system; a “dictionary” in this context is a list of variable names, types, and indices that identify where in each line to find each variable.

 *

+# todos

+* failed to make jupyter working, hence those exercises come with the book are not accessible to me right now

 # Links: